mies/wercker-devbox/README.md

 - Nodeenv: 0.8.16 (/var/local/nodeenv/0.8.16)
 - Vagrant shared folder: `/var/local/sites` -> `~/dev/wercker` (See [Advanced use](#change-varlocalsites-folder) to override this mapping)
+- MongoDB: latest version from the 10gen repository

 ## How to install ##